 Depending on the type and stage of your thyroid cancer, you may need more than 1 type of treatment.

-Most patients with thyroid cancer have some type of surgery (SUR-jur-ee).
+Most patients with thyroid cancer have some type of surgery.
 Surgery is done to take out the tumor and all or part of the thyroid gland.
 Sometimes lymph nodes are taken out from the neck, too.

 Any type of surgery can have risks and side effects.
 Be sure to ask the doctor what you can expect.
-If you have problems, let your doctors know.
+Possible side effects of thyroid surgery include:

 Your thyroid gland absorbs nearly all the iodine in your body.
 When a high dose of radioactive iodine (RAI), also called I-131, is taken into the body it collects in thyroid cells.
 The radiation then destroys all the thyroid cells, even the ones that are cancer, with little effect on the rest of your body.